-- What Information Will I Be Expected To Disclose About My Disease?
+- What Information Will I Be Expected To Disclose About My Condition?

 The amount of money you can claim for compensation varies widely depending on your medical condition.
 If the condition is very severe, then the compensation you can claim is much higher as compared to when the condition is not very severe.
 Apart from the severity of your medical condition the possibility of your condition progressing to levels more serious also increases the amount of compensation you can claim.